dojo/docs/dojox/data/FileStore.rst

 +---------------------+-----------------------------------------------------------------------------------------------+--------------------+

-Some usage examples for using the service in code as well as declarative markup attaching it to a widget such as dijit.Tree and dojox.grid.DataGrid is shown below.
+Some usage examples for using the service in code as well as declarative markup attaching it to a widget such as dijit.Tree, dijit.form.ComboBox, and dojox.grid.DataGrid is shown below.

 **Simple programmatic usage:**